Chapai Nawabganj District: Post-compulsory education

 The students and teachers originally from Chapainawabganj formed a committee named 'Chapainawabganj Somiti' in many institutions outside of Chapainawabganj.

+Economy and Transportion

 Economy

 This district is mainly a plain land with rivers.
 The whole district is full of fertile land with proper irrigation facilities.
 That is why the economy is totally dependent on agriculture.
 But as there are a number of rivers flowing through this district, and many people depend on fishing and other related activities.

 Chapainawabganj is called the capital of the mango in Bangladesh because it is this summer fruit that is the main product that sustains the economy of this district.
 Most of the land of this district is full of mango orchards where various kinds of mango are produced.
 The economy is surrounded by the production of the mango in this district.
 The main part of mango production is the Shibganj, Bholahat and Gamostapur upazila.